kaltura/nginx-vod-module/README.md

 * Audio codecs: AAC, MP3

-* WebVTT captions support:
+* WebVTT/SRT captions support:
-  1. DASH - served as is
+  1. DASH - served as a single WebVTT
   2. HLS - segmented WebVTT (m3u8)
   3. MSS - converted to TTML and packaged in fragmented MP4 (no support for styling)